 The ProMini Air receiver, via OPS mode reconfiguration (by default at DCC address 9001), can select either option – output random pulses or output constant-level DCC when valid RF signal is lost.
 This reconfigurability makes the ProMini Air receiver the most versatile of the wireless DCC receivers.
 The ProMini Air receiver’s valid RF detection is somewhat more sophisticated than Airwire’s.
 The ProMini Air receiver detects how long it’s been since it received ANY valid DCC packet.
 And, after a preset time interval (which is reconfigurable via OPS mode changing of a CV), the ProMini Air receiver will output either the random pulses it’s receiving (DCC filtering “off”) or output constant-level DC (DCC filtering “on”).
 The DC level that is output when DCC filtering is “on,” and there is no valid RF signal is also reconfigurable via an “OPS” mode setting of a CV at the ProMini Air’s DCC address.

-Once valid RF signal is received again, the ProMini Air receiver detects this condition and outputs these valid DCC packets to the “DCC amplifier” that in turn sends “track-level” DCC to the decoder as discussed below.
+Once a valid RF signal is received again, the ProMini Air receiver detects this condition.
+It outputs these valid DCC packets to the “DCC amplifier” that in turn sends “track-level” DCC to the decoder, as discussed below.

 Another important feature of wireless DCC receivers is Channel selection and searching.

-The Tam Valley Depot DRS1 receiver will “listen” on a fixed Airwire Channel if you set some hardware jumpers.
-Otherwise, the DRS1 will automatically search all of the Airwire Channels for a valid RF signal if you do NOT set the jumpers.
-This behavior may or may NOT be a good idea if multiple wireless DCC transmitters are transmitting simultaneously on different Channels.
+If you set some hardware jumpers, the Tam Valley Depot DRS1 receiver will “listen” on a fixed Airwire Channel.
+Otherwise, the DRS1 will automatically search the Airwire Channels for a valid RF signal if you do NOT set the jumpers.
+This behavior may or may NOT be a good idea if multiple wireless DCC transmitters transmit simultaneously on different Channels.
 And, changing the Channel selection behavior (fixed Channel or auto-scan) requires physical access to the receiver to connect or disconnect jumpers.

 On startup, the Airwire CONVRTR “listens” for a valid RF signal on its “startup” Channel (which is reconfigurable by accessing a CV using the wireless throttle’s “OPS” mode).
 If the CONVRTR finds no valid RF signal after a given time, the CONVRTR will switch to Channel 0.
 This behavior is usually a good idea.